Villa Diodati: Subsequent history

 After Byron's death, the Villa Diodati soon became a place of pilgrimage for devotees of Byron, and of Romanticism.
 The French writer Honoré de Balzac, who had become obsessed with the villa, had one of the characters in his 1836 novel Albert Savarus remark that the Villa Diodati is "now visited by everybody, just like Coppet and Ferney" (the homes of Madame de Staël and Voltaire respectively).

 The villa has remained in private ownership.
 In 1945, the French artist Balthus moved into the property for a short period.
 The columnist Taki has written that when he visited the Villa Diodati in 1963 with the Belgian tennis player Philippe Washer it was then owned by the latter's family.
 However, the New York Times has reported that, as of 2011, the villa had been split up into "luxury apartments".

-In 2020 the Villa was featured in the BBC science-fiction series Doctor Who, in an episode titled "The Haunting of Villa Diodati".